-From this perspective, Opuntia ficus-indica could be considered a strategic integrative resource in livestock rearing in the marginal Mediterranean, thanks to the cladodes' proprieties (Valentini et al., 2018; Gama et al., 2022) and the plant's adaptability, growing in arid, rocky and steep places (Vastolo et al., 2020; Prisa et al., 2021).
-In the subtropical Mediterranean climate, the growth of pastures begins in autumn at the time of the first rainfall that follows the dry summer period, with a slowdown in winter and intense spring growth when most of the plants bloom; finally, during the dry summer period the growth is interrupted and almost all of the pabular essences withers.
-In the presence of optimal soil conditions and water availability, the production of ensiled fodder represents an alternative to compensate for the summer deterioration of the pastures.
-However, in marginal areas it is difficult or impossible to produce silage; in these areas, the use of cladodes of O. ficus-indica represents a sustainable alternative (Nyamushamba et al., 2016; Oduor et al., 2022) for the administration of fresh forage in the dry period, when this plant presents high green matter production per unit area and a low NDF content requiring, therefore, an addition of a fiber source (Wanderley et al., 2012).
-The cladodes of O. ficus-indica change composition with the season, plant age, cladode order (position), cultivar, fertilization and harvest management, planting density, and environmental factors (Dubeux et al., 2021); in general, they present high moisture and energy contents, thanks to the high content of nonfibrous carbohydrates (Santos et al., 2017; Siqueiraet al., 2017; Ferreira et al., 2022), and are rich in pectin, mucilage, minerals, malic acid, vitamins, carotenoids, polyphenols (tannins and flavonoids below the level considered harmful to the health of animals) and other antioxidants (Valentini et al., 2018; De Santiago et al., 2018; Rocchetti et al., 2018).
-However, cladodes are low in protein, and therefore nitrogen compounds should be included in the diet to increase the protein content (Mashope, 2007; Felix et al., 2016).
+the production of ensiled fodder represents an alternative to compensate for the summer deterioration of the pastures.
+However, in marginal areas, it is difficult or impossible to produce silage; in these areas, the use of cladodes of O. ficus-indica represents a sustainable alternative (Nyamushamba et al., 2017; Oduor et al., 2022) for the administration of fresh forage in the dry period, when this plant presents high green matter production per unit of area and a low NDF content, therefore requiring an addition of a fiber source (Wanderley et al., 2012).
+The cladodes of O. ficus-indica change composition with season, plant age, cladode order (position), cultivar, fertilization and harvest management, planting density, and environmental factors (Dubeux et al., 2021).
+In general, they present high moisture and energy contents, due to the high content of NFC (Santos et al., 2017; Sigueira et al., 2017; Ferreira et al., 2022), and are rich in pectin, mucilage, minerals, malic acid, vitamins, carotenoids, polyphenols (tannins and acid, vitamins, carotenoids, polyphenols (tannins and flavonoids below the level considered harmful to the health of animals) and other antioxidants (Valentini et al., 2018; De Santiago et al., 2018; Rocchetti et al., 2018).
+However, cladodes are low in protein, and therefore, nitrogen compounds should be included in the diet to increase the protein content (Mashope, 2007; Felix et al., 2016).